Laos Travel Guide: All things you need to know

 Overview: Spend mostly 2 weeks in Laos, you will feel great to discover the best things of this lovely country of South East Asia.
 The trip covers the most highlight destinations of Laos from the exquisite town of Luang Prabang; the mysterious town of Phonsavan with the Plain of Jars; a peaceful town of Vang Vieng with many attractive outdoor activities; Laos’ capital – Vientiane, and ends in Southern Laos.
 All in one in this trip for culture, history, natural beauty, and adventure.

 Destination: Vientiane, Luang Namtha, Huay Xai, Pakbeng, Luang Prabang

 Overview: From Laos’ capital – Vientiane, this trip allows you to explore the attractive North of Laos.
-Travel down the mighty Mekong River is the most incredible adventure, an on this package you will have chance to connect with remote villages and friendly Hill Tribes as Khmu, Lanten… along the way.
+Traveling down the mighty Mekong River is the most incredible adventure, and on this package, you will have a chance to connect with remote villages and friendly Hill Tribes as Khmu, Lantern… along the way.

 Destination: Pakse, Wat Phou, Bolaven Plateau, Ban Kiet Ngong

-Overview: Southern Laos is the land for who love a slow life.
-People here very much enjoy there live with no hurry.
-Travel to Southern Laos, you will not only visit the historical site but also discover beauty of nature and local life style.
+Overview: Southern Laos is the land for those who love a slow life.
+People here very much enjoy their life in no hurry.
+Travel to Southern Laos, you will not only visit the historical site but also discover the beauty of nature and the local lifestyle.